Are you a chef and looking for a knife kit suitable for you?

 Hate these some love them but for lefties you know no anytime it’s so that’s essentially the gist of it all I was there went ahead and took advantage of the moment and got myself a new knife you know not a flex but also a flex I hope you guys got something decent out of this there was a lot of footage to go through and I had to cut a lot of stuff but I really wanted this to be sort of a basic guide on just the essentials of what you need to know to pick a knife the link for Brno cutlery will be in the description all that but real quick I just won’t do a snippet from Josh the other Josh that is know well I run baroque cutlery my wife Kelly you know some days I’m sharpening all day it’s a lucky day.

-I found a pocket knife when I was five and it was just the most amazing little thing ever started the business though when my first child was baby and needed a way that put some extra groceries in the fridge and pay a light bill or two and buy you know I like sharpening knives let’s try this take the stroller around Bernal Heights with Charlie in it and pick up knives from people’s homes and bring him home and sharpen him during his naps and at night and then come back out and drop him off and then it just kind of grew from there worked from home for a number of years 2010 got my first brick and mortar shared spaces like a 90 square foot but as big as the frame of this this video probably finally had a chance to expand into a big spot we’re really proud of it.
+I found a pocket knife when I was five and it was just the most amazing little thing ever started the business though when my first child was a baby and needed a way that put some extra groceries in the fridge and pays a light bill or two and buy you know I like sharpening knives let’s try this take the stroller around Bernal Heights with Charlie in it and pick up knives from people’s homes and bring him home and sharpen him during his naps and at night and then come back out and drop him off and then it just kind of grew from there worked from home for a number of years 2010 got my first brick and mortar shared spaces like a 90 square foot but as big as the frame of this video probably finally had a chance to expand into a big spot we’re really proud of it.

 So we just opened a shop at 766 Valencia Street in San Francisco if you’re in the Bay Area come visit and also be sure to check out our little Oakland gem to culinary knife shop sharpening service focusing on Japanese culinary knives but not exclusively limited to them I’m Josh Donald and I approve this message I’m Josh Donald and this is Bernal Kelly so to me this is a story about hustle and craftsmanship something that I really like about Josh and that’s why I support their knife shop so much now usually this is where I would put some b-roll but I’m just gonna go ahead and end the video here because there’s been plenty of b-roll throughout this entire video so don’t even get me started but in relation to b-roll please listen to this part it’s really important back in my apartment in Austin Texas I’ve been you know very ferociously reminded of how wonderful the weather is in San Francisco and how not wonderful the weather is in Austin Texas.